VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 Usage: `./vw -d train.dat --cb 4`

-Note: The usage mentioned in this section is for using vw commandline.
+Note: The usage mentioned in this section is for using vw command line.
 However, in the example tutorial below, we will also see how to use it in Python.

 ### 2. `--cb_explore`